This V-12 1940 Lincoln Continental is Looking For a Home With a Big Garage

 Where the Continental trumped the Series 62 was in cylinder count.
 It served up a compact V-12 in place of the Caddy's big V-8.
 By the end of the Continental's run, in 1948, Lincoln's 292-cubic-inch mill produced 125 horsepower, which was adequate for the time.
 It was a smooth, if not entirely reliable, powerplant.

-The 1948 Lincolns are said to be the last mainstream American cars fitted with V-12s.
+The 1948 Lincolns are the last mainstream American cars fitted with V-12s.

 The Michigan car is finished in a medium blue with red leather seats and a black top.
 The seller states it was "fully restored to original factory order for over seven years" and photos seem to bear this out.
 Grand V-12 convertibles such as the first generation Continental have a presence few modern cars can match.
 The current 10th generation Lincoln Continental is stately and handsome, but it's nearly dwarfed by its 18-foot-long forebear.